 - This increases student engagement and academic outcomes

-What happens in an ASPIRE session?
+What happens in a Circle Solutions session?

 NB Not every activity will happen every Circle except where marked ‘essential’